What is Citizen Science?

 Over the years at LEPS we have worked with volunteers on several citizen science projects through our wildlife programs including the:

 - Brookswood Fernridge Wildlife Monitoring Program which helped identify important wildlife habitat patches and corridors in the Brooskwood Fernridge area to provide the municipality with information that will assist in the conservation of wildlife habitat throughout the neighbourhood and:

 - Bat Monitoring Project with a goal to collect data about our local bat populations and bring together volunteers who are interested in protecting our local bats.
 The date collected will be invaluable to the conservation of these flying friends!

-- Lichen Monitoring Project is a new citizen science project to monitor lichens on trees in the Lower Mainland (page in development).
+- Lichen Monitoring Project is a new citizen science project to monitor lichens on trees in the Lower Mainland.